system76/docs/_articles/ar-sandbox.md

 ---
 layout: article
-title: Setup Your New AR Sandbox
+title: Set Up Your New AR Sandbox
 description: Calibrate and use your new AR Sandbox
 keywords:
  - AR